English Online Dictionary. What means hall? What does hall mean?

 hall n (definite singular hallet, indefinite plural hall, definite plural halla)

-- a slope, sloping terrain
+- slope, sloping terrain

 Derived terms